ChaseCares/AirGradient-InfluxDB/README.md

 If only using sensors, with no connectivity skip to step two

-- Search for and install: `AirGradient Air Quality Sensor` by AirGradient [Image](./Images/LM-AirGradient.png)
 - Search for and install: `ESP8266 and ESP32 OLED driver for SSD1306 displays` by ThingPulse [Image](./Images/LM-OLED.png)

 Only needed if you enable Influxdb